 Competition is also affected by consumer demand, technological changes (including the growth of digital banking), regulatory actions and/or limitations and other factors.
-Such factors include changes in competitive behaviour due to new entrants to the market (including potentially non traditional financial services providers such as large retail or technology conglomerates) and new lending models (such as, for example, peer-to-peer lending).
+Such factors include changes in competitive behaviour due to new entrants to the market (including potentially non-traditional financial services providers such as large retail or technology conglomerates) and new lending models (such as, for example, peer-to-peer lending).
 These competitive pressures could result in increased pricing pressures on a number of KBC Bank Group's products and services and in the loss of market share in one or more such markets.
 Moreover, there can be no certainty that KBC Bank Group's investment in its IT capability intended to address the material increase in customer use of online and mobile technology for banking will be successful or that it will allow KBC Bank Group to continue to grow such services in the future.

-2.4 KBC Bank Group has significant credit default risk exposure
+2.5 KBC Bank Group has significant credit default risk exposure

 As a large financial organisation, KBC Bank Group is subject to a wide range of general credit risks, including risks arising from changes in the credit quality and recoverability of loans and amounts due from counterparties.
 Third parties that owe KBC Bank Group money, securities or other assets may not pay or perform under their obligations.
-These parties include, among others, borrowers under loans made by KBC Bank Group, the issuers whose securities KBC Bank Group holds, customers, trading counterparties, counterparties under derivative contracts, clearing agents, exchanges, clearing houses, guarantors and other financial intermediaries.
+These parties include, among others, borrowers under loans made by KBC Bank Group, the issuers whose securities KBC Bank Group holds, customers, trading counterparties, counterparties under swaps and credit and other derivative contracts, clearing agents, exchanges, clearing houses, guarantors and other financial intermediaries.
 These parties may default on their obligations to KBC Bank Group due to bankruptcy, lack of liquidity, downturns in the economy or real estate values, operational failure or other reasons.

-Credit institutions have witnessed a significant increase in default rates over the past few years as a result of worsening economic conditions.
-This increase in the scope and scale of defaults is evidenced by the significant increase in the amount of impaired loans in the portfolio of KBC Bank Group in 2013, although this has been decreasing again since 2014.
-This trend, i.e. the decreasing amount of impaired loans, remains visible, particularly in Ireland.
+After witnessing a significant increase in default rates as a result of worsening economic conditions, over recent years credit institutions have seen an ongoing improvement in the amount of impaired loans.
+This trend - i.e., the decreasing amount of impaired loans - was also visible in the portfolio of KBC Bank Group since 2014, particularly in Ireland.
 To a limited extent, credit is also granted in a currency other than the local currency.
-In those cases, changes in exchange rates between the local and such other currency can have an impact on the credit quality of the borrower.
+In those cases, changes in exchange rates between the local and such other currency can also have an impact on the credit quality of the borrower.
 Any further adverse changes in the credit quality of KBC Bank Group's borrowers, counterparties or other obligors could affect the recoverability and value of its assets and require an increase in KBC Bank Group's provision for bad and doubtful debts and other provisions.
 In addition to the credit quality of the borrower, adverse market conditions such as declining real estate prices negatively affect the results of KBC Bank Group's credit portfolio since these conditions impact the recovery value of the collateral.
 All this could be further exacerbated in the case of a prolonged economic downturn or worsening market conditions.